vespa-engine/documentation/en/reference/vespa-cli/vespa_feed.md

 ## vespa feed

-Feed multiple document operations to a Vespa cluster
+Feed multiple document operations to Vespa

 ### Synopsis

-Feed multiple document operations to a Vespa cluster.
+Feed multiple document operations to Vespa.

 This command can be used to feed large amounts of documents to a Vespa cluster efficiently.